 Shortly after Genie, a 51-year-old insurance executive, and Joshua, a 32-year-old mortgage broker, got back to the Sifrit’s place in the Rainbow condo complex, their new friends set in motion a thrill kill game so awful that they make Leopold and Loeb seem like humanitarians.

 Breastaurant heist.
 The Sifrits, both 24, terrorized, humiliated, and shot and stabbed to death the innocent couple from Fairfax, Virginia.
 Then they disposed of their bodies in a macabre fashion.

-After coworkers of Genie and Joshua reported them missing, detectives found witnesses who recalled seeing the foursome on a shuttle bus to the night spot Seacrets.
+Fortunately, Genie’s and Joshua’s coworkers quickly reported them missing and detectives found witnesses who recalled seeing them and the Sifrits together on a shuttle bus to the night spot Seacrets.

 The case broke wide open when a silent alarm summoned local police to a Hooters gift shop (yeah, I know).
 They found Erika and B.J. loading stolen Hooters merchandise into their Jeep.

 Mementos.
 Detectives discovered Erika had the missing couple’s drivers licenses in her purse and found a photo of her wearing Josh’s ring on a chain around her neck — trophies from the kills.

 Erika ended up making a deal with prosecutors after investigators built a solid case against the Sifrits, including ballistic (hollow point bullets) and blood evidence in their rented condo.

 But the agreement fell apartment when it became apparent that Erika participated in the killings to a greater degree than she originally claimed.